okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 ### Integrate the Registration - Activation template

-In this configuration the user initiates a new account registration and completes all registration steps including enrolling in optional and required authenticators.
-Due to how the org is configured the email authenticator is excluded from this authenticator list.
-After the user completes these steps, an email is sent to the user based on the **Registration - Activation** template.
+In this configuration, the user initiates a new account registration and completes all registration steps, including enrolling in optional and required authenticators.
+The email authenticator is excluded from the list of available authenticators.
+Okta sends an email to the user based on the **Registration - Activation** template after completing these steps.
 The user opens their email and clicks on the **Activate account** link to complete the activation.

 #### Update configurations